 Road Rules for All Kinds of Flashing Signals

-Drivers can log many miles before stumbling upon a school bus, a snow plow or even a police officer.
+Drivers can log many miles before stumbling upon a school bus, a snowplow or a police officer.
 But when this does occur, it’s important to know what to do.
 If you spot flashing lights, follow this basic rule: Slow down and be safe.
 Here are additional tips for safely approaching different situations:

 Although laws regarding the correct way to approach a slowing school bus vary by state, it’s best to be cautious.
 If the school bus’ lights are flashing, stop—no matter the road or number of lanes.

-It’s easier to drive with drapes on your windshield than make your way through a blizzard—no matter what you drive.
 A snowplow driver’s visibility is just as limited as yours, so don’t assume he can see you.
-Approach snowplows slowly and carefully, stay at least four car lengths behind to avoid blowing snow, and think twice before passing.
+Approach snowplows slowly and carefully, stay far enough behind to avoid blowing snow, and think twice before passing.

 Do your part to keep construction workers safe—and avoid a hefty fine—by slowing down in construction zones.
 Lowering your speed reduces braking time and gives you a few extra milliseconds to react.